Emperor Houshao of Han

 In the autumn of 180 BC, Grand Empress Dowager Lü died of an illness.
 Emperor Houshao, however, still did not have actual powers, because most power was still largely controlled by the Lü clan.
 Indeed, the grand empress dowager's will required him to marry the daughter of her nephew Lü Lu (呂禄) and make her empress.
 The officials of the imperial government, led by Chen Ping and Zhou Bo, however, formed a conspiracy against the Lü clan, and they were successful in surprising the Lü clan and slaughtering them.
 Afterwards, the conspirators met and made the assertion that none of the sons of Emperor Hui were actually his.
 Admitting that they were concerned that these imperial children, when they grew up, would take vengeance on the officials, the conspirators resolved to find a replacement emperor.

 After a period of disagreement, they settled on Emperor Houshao's uncle, Prince Liu Heng of Dai.
 Prince Heng soon arrived in the capital Xi'an and was declared emperor, and Emperor Houshao was deposed.
 Initially, one of the officials involved in the conspiracy, Emperor Houshao's cousin, Liu Xingju, the Marquess of Dongmou, merely expelled Emperor Houshao from the palace and had him stay at the Ministry of Palace Supplies.
 Some of the imperial guard still wished to resist the coup d'etat but were eventually persuaded by the officials to desist.
-Some time later that year, Emperor Houshao was executed.
+Some time later that year, Emperor Houshao was executed along with his three younger brothers.
 Historians are of the view that his wife, Empress Lü, was also executed, but there is no explicit evidence to support this view.

-Emperor Houshao, considered to be a mere puppet of Grand Empress Dowager Lü, is totally omitted from the official list of emperors of the Han Dynasty.
+Emperor Houshao, considered to be a mere puppet of Grand Empress Dowager Lü, is totally omitted from the official list of emperors of the Han dynasty.